 Why do you use that old Prayer Book?

-Because it applies the Reformed-Catholic theology of the Church of England to the human soul and community in pilgrimage.
-The classic Anglican Common Prayer tradition is unparalleled in its truth, beauty, and usefulness.
-Its poetry and theology combine to carry the believer through repentance to amendment of life, from amendment of life into the beauty of holiness and persistent transfiguration in anticipation of the resurrection of the body at Christ's Second Coming.
+Because it articulates and applies the Reformed-Catholic theology of the Church of England to the human soul and community in pilgrimage home to Heaven's God.
+The classic Anglican Common Prayer tradition is unparalleled in its truth, beauty, and holiness.
+Its poetry and theology combine to carry the believer through repentance to amendment of life, from amendment of life into the beauty of holiness and the persistent transfiguration of the human person in anticipation of the Resurrection of the Body at Christ's Second Coming.

 May I receive Communion?